Interested in a hands-on learning experience for developing LLM applications?

 Conclusion

 This tutorial has given you a brief and concise overview of the Logistic Regression algorithm and all the steps involved in achieving better results from our model.
-This notebook has also highlighted a few methods related to Exploratory Data Analysis, Pre-processing, and Evaluation, however, there are several other methods that we would encourage to explore on our blog or video tutorials.
+This notebook has also highlighted a few methods related to Exploratory Data Analysis, Pre-processing, and Evaluation, however, there are several other methods that we would encourage you to explore on our blog or video tutorials.

 If you want to take a deeper dive into several data science techniques.
 Join our 5-day hands-on Data Science Bootcamp preferred by working professionals, we cover the following topics: